RincLiu/build-libcurl-ios/README.md

-libcurl for iOS
+cURL-iOS
 =================
-Build libcurl for iOS development.
+Build cURL for iOS.
 This script will generate static library for armv7 armv7s arm64 i386 and x86_64.
 Bitcode support.
 OpenSSL and Darwin native ssl support.